Valor employed in an ill quarrel, turns to cowardice; and virtue then puts on foul vice's vizor.

 James stared at him, disbelieving.
 This Darren who suddenly stood menacingly in front of him was an entirely different person from the one he knew at work, like a completely different creature.
 James looked at the other two for help and they were obviously just as amazed at Darren’s transformation as he was.
 The two of them were just staring, hypnotized by the scene.

 The fist sailed from Darren’s side without warning, the rest of his body practically unmoving.
 It landed with a pop and James was going down the instant it connected, fist, jaw and body, all moving together in one smooth arc.

-“I think he’s bleeding out his head,” Susan said, with the first tremors of horror beginning to cross her face.
+“I think he’s bleeding out his head,” Susan said, with the first tremors of horror beginning to twitch across her face.

 Johnny shifted his expression of awe away from Darren and looked back to James for the first time since he’d hit the floor.
 Darren stood, frozen in pose, like something that had been unplugged.

 The back of James’ head was squarely planted on the edge of a row of bricks that extended out from the flooring of the fireplace.